jodemaey/VDDG_ENSO_notebooks/README.md

     12 recent cpu cores,
     16 Gb of RAM,

-In both cases, 9 Gb of hard drive disk space are also used to store the model's trajectories data.
+In both cases, 9 Gb of RAM were used to store the model's trajectories data.

 ## Installation

-To install this notebook, you must first [install the qgs model](https://qgs.readthedocs.io/en/latest/files/general_information.html#installation) and test that it works properly on your machine.
+To install these notebooks, you must first [install the qgs model](https://qgs.readthedocs.io/en/latest/files/general_information.html#installation) and test that it works properly on your machine.
 Follow the instructions in the model documentation.
-Then you must move the present notebook in the notebooks directory and run it with jupyter-notebook.
+Then you must move the notebooks in the notebooks directory and run it with jupyter-notebook.
 In the qgs model main folder, do:

     conda activate qgs
     cd notebooks
     jupyter-notebook

-It will open a page in a web browser where you can open and then run the present notebook.
+It will open a page in a web browser where you can open and then run the notebooks.